Meekunn/toweringheights-frontend/README.md

 - You can also open an issue with a tag.
 - Please follow our [contributing guidelines](https://github.com/balotofi/toweringheights-frontend/blob/main/CONTRIBUTING.md).

-Don't forget to give the project a star.⭐ Thanks.
+Don't forget to give the project a star.⭐ Thank you.